God's love is, of course, beyond comparison but we humans

 something we already understand.
-God used our feeble and faulty love for our
+God used the feeble and faulty love we have for our

-children to setup a paradigm of his Love for us.
+children to set up the paradigm of his Love for us.
 Both the Father and Son are

 merely metaphors we can understand through comparison.
 Abraham and Isaac is one